JEverhart383/first-headless-project-decode-2023/README.md

 ```
 export { PostExcerpt } from './PostExcerpt';
 ```
+### Step 2.3: Update Homepage

-And finally, add it to the existing import statement in `/wp-templates/front-page.js`:
+To make the `PostExcerpt` component available in our homepage add it to the existing import statement in `/wp-templates/front-page.js`:

 ```
 import {